TheDavo/cinj/readme.md

 >>

 ```
-## File Not Found (Inside Markdown File) - Not Implemented
+## File Not Found (Inside Markdown File)

 Should a file not be found during the markdown file scan, Cinj will `panic` by
 default and exit execution.
-This can be overridden by using the `--no-panic`
-flag.

 ### Not Panicking - Not Implemented